Emphasis Mine In Bible Verses

 God does not want "anyone to perish but everyone to come to repentance" (2 Peter 3:9); he "wants all all men to be saved and to come to the knowledge of the truth" (I Tim 2:4); cf. Tit 2:11.
 Yet it appears that not all will be saved.
 According to Jesus; statement, all of the dead will come back to life - "those who have done good, to the resurrection of life, and those who have done evil, the the resurrection of condemnation" (John 5:29 NRSV) [04]

-Quite obviously they are quoting the English version of 2 Peter 3:9 and I Timothy 2:4 but, in order to accurately understand these verses, we need to know exactly what Greek words the authors used.
-A closer look at the original language is what prompted the NASB translations.
+Quite obviously they are quoting the English version of 2 Peter 3:9 and I Timothy 2:4 but in order to accurately understand these verses we need to know exactly what Greek words the New Testament authors used.
+The NASB's rendering of these verses is far more accurate.

 The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing (Gr. boulomai) for any to perish but for all to come to repentance.
 (2 Peter 3:9 NASB)